-Chene, Riviere du, runs into the bay of Michipicoten, lake Superior, west of river Michipicoten.
-Cheveaux, Pointe aux, on the north shore of lake Ontario, and to the eastward of the river Ganaraskee.
+Chêne, Riviere du, runs into the bay of Michipicoten, lake Superior, west of river Michipicoten.

+Cheveaux, Pointe aux, on the north shore of lake Ontario, and to the eastward of river Ganaracka.

-Chippewa Creek, (or Chippewa river,) called the Welland, by Proclamation, the 16th of July, 1792, discharges itself into the river Niagara a little below the great falls; it is a fine canal, without falls, of forty miles in length.
+Chippewa Creek (or Chipeweigh river), called the Welland, by Proclamation, the 16th of July, 1792, discharges itself into the river Niagara a little below the great falls; it is a fine canal, without falls, of forty miles in length.

-Claies, Lake aux, now lake Simcoe, is situated between York and Gloucester bay, on lake Huron; it has a few small islands, and several good harbours.
+Claies, Lake aux, now lake Simcoe, is situated between York and Gloucester bay, on lake Huron; it has a few small islands, and several good harbours; a vessel is now building for the purpose of facilitating the communication by that route.